greerviau/Visual-Sort/README.md

 Bogo Sort

-The algorithms are held in a subclass, adding algorithms can be done easily by just creating a new method in the sub class
+The algorithms are held in a subclass, adding algorithms can be done simply by creating a new method in the sub class